almsam/data-analysis-project-remastered/readme.md

 The project has 2 main outcomes: some conclusions in the form of thesis statements about trends in the data, & some visualizations to show my conclusion & the final itteration of my analysis

-Such as my conclusion of the first section that queer peoples tax rates in relation to straight peoples is strongly determiend by which city they live in:
+Such as my conclusion of the first section that queer peoples tax rates in relation to straight peoples is most strongly determiend by which city they live in:

 ### Part 1: [Tax Analysis](https://github.com/almsam/data-analysis-project-revised/blob/main/part%201%20-%20tax%20analysis.ipynb)
   <a href="[https://github.com/almsam/data-analysis-project-revisited](https://github.com/almsam/data-analysis-project-revised/blob/main/dashboard/queer_tax_analysis_dashboard_rm.png)">